bouil/p6spy-socket/README.md

-#Introduction
+# Introduction

 This project is to be used with the [P6Spy module](https://github.com/p6spy/p6spy).

 It is a socket listener that will send JDBC statements to any connected client.
-It listens to the port is 4564, on interface 127.0.0.1.
+It listens to the port 4564, on interface 127.0.0.1.
 This is not configurable yet.

 The dependency for p6spy is already included in this project.